-- 1. The Complainant will file a specific written complaint with the Committee Chair (or his/her designee).
+- 1. The Complainant will file a specific written complaint with the Committee Chair (or the Chair's designee).
 The complaint must be either an academic freedom grievance or a non-academic freedom grievance.
 It shall be the Complainant's responsibility to specify the type of complaint being made. - Normally a charge will be filed within three years of the event that precipitated it.
 A detailed statement explaining why the charge has been delayed must accompany filing after this time period.
 Acceptance of a charge filed later than three years after the precipitating event will be at the discretion of the Committee. - 2.
-The Committee Chair (or his/her designee) will give all Respondents a copy of the complaint.
-The Respondent will submit a response to the complaint in writing to the Committee Chair (or his/her designee) no later than 30 days following receipt of the complaint.
+The Committee Chair (or the Chair's designee) will give all Respondents a copy of the complaint.
+The Respondent will submit a response to the Complainant in writing to the Committee Chair (or the Chair's designee) no later than 30 days following receipt of the complaint.
+The Committee Chair (or designee) will share the response with the Complainant.
 College vacations may however require some accommodation in scheduling. - 3.
 Upon receipt of the response, the Committee will examine the complaint to determine whether it has sufficient merit to warrant Committee consideration.
 This determination will be made within one week of receipt of the response.
 It will require the assent of at least 2 members of the Committee to determine that the Committee will hear the complaint.
 If it decides not to hear the complaint, the Committee will inform the Complainant and the Respondent in writing of its reasons. - 4.
-If it decides to hear a complaint, the Committee will usually schedule a hearing date no sooner than 2 weeks and no later than one month after the Respondent's written response to the complaint has been received by the Committee Chair (or his/her designee).
+If it decides to hear a complaint, the Committee will usually schedule a hearing date no sooner than 2 weeks and no later than one month after the Respondent's written response to the complaint has been received by the Committee Chair (or the Chair's designee).
 The Committee will endeavor to arrive at its findings as expeditiously as possible, particularly when the complaint has been made in the context of an appeal to the Appointments and Promotions Appeal Board. - 5.
 If the subject matter of the complaint concerns procedures, policies, or practices of the College, the Committee's report of findings will be made available to the Faculty; unless the Committee decides otherwise for cause, it will be made available to the Faculty in the same form as submitted to the principals of the case. - If the subject matter of the complaint involves personnel matters, the Committee's report of findings will not usually be made available to the Faculty in the form submitted to the principals.
 In such cases, the Faculty will be given only a summary reporting that a Formal Hearing was held, the nature of the allegations made, and the principles on which the Committee based its conclusions.